Resources for

 Veterans Benefits, Disability Benefits, etc.

-• Also, check with you Local Veteran Agent Greg Quill gquill@winchester.us
+• Also, check with Winchester's Local Veteran Agent Greg Quill gquill@winchester.us

 Seniors should focus on estate planning to ensure their assets are distributed as desired, someone can make decisions on their behalf if incapacitated, and their wishes are honored, including wills, trusts, and powers of attorney, while also considering long-term care planning and tax implications.